 National Mesothelioma Awareness Day is an important day on the calendar, dedicated to one of the most aggressive forms of cancer which destroys the tissues surrounding the abdominal cavity, heart, and lungs.
 This form of cancer develops in builders if they regularly inhale asbestos fibers.

-National Mesothelioma Awareness Day was founded in 2010 at the initiative of the Congress.
+National Mesothelioma Awareness Day was founded in 2010 at the initiative of Congress.
 The mission of the holiday is to educate the population, providing the most complete information about the disease.
-Despite active social activities, more than 1,3 million workers in America continue to work and come into direct contact with the toxic mineral.
+Despite active social activities, more than 1,3 million workers in America continue to work and come into direct contact with this toxic mineral.
 This results in thousands of new cases of mesothelioma being diagnosed each year.

 Why National Mesothelioma Awareness Day is important